ethanyen30/shared-nlp-hw/feateng/README.md

 information retrieval, and feature engineering, but it may be helpful to review our coverage of syntax, semantics, etc.

+The other important part of this homework is learning the basics of comparing models.
+Through the course of this assignment, you'll create models that you'll need to compare with each other.
+You'll save these models as pkl (Pickle) files and upload them to Gradescope to see how well they do on a held-out test set.

 Getting Started
 -